World Bank backs Africa digital data push with $100mln Raxio deal

 PHOTO

-The World Bank's private investment arm is backing the rush into digital data in Africa with a $100 million investment in regional data centre developer and operator Raxio Group, funding centres from Ethiopia to Angola.
+The World Bank's private investment arm is backing the rush into digital data in Africa with a $100m investment in regional data centre developer and operator Raxio Group, funding centres from Ethiopia to Angola.

-Hosting data locally reduces costs, improves speeds and gives governments more control over cybersecurity and regulation.

-"Data centres as such and overall digital connectivity is an important area of focus for the IFC," said Sarvesh Suri, IFC regional industry director for infrastructure and natural resources in Africa.
+"Data centres as such and overall digital connectivity is an important area of focus for the IFC," said Sarvesh Suri, IFC regional industry director, infrastructure and natural resources in Africa.

 Improving digital connectivity and building the backbones of digital infrastructure are of key importance to support economic growth in Africa, Suri added.

-After launching its first facility in Uganda in 2021, Raxio already has data centres operating in Angola, Ivory Coast, Mozambique, Ethiopia and Democratic Republic of Congo.
-The IFC financing will be for further expansion across the continent.
+After launching its first facility in Uganda in 2021, Raxio is building a network of top standard data centres, including one in Ivory Coast with construction underway in Mozambique, Ethiopia and Democratic Republic of Congo.

-The timing comes as geopolitical tensions prompt tech firms to diversify operations.
-U.S. President Donald Trump raised tariffs on Chinese goods to 54%, increasing costs for tech manufacturers and cloud operators.

-Even before this, Africa was emerging as a new battleground for cloud services.
+The expansion comes as global tech giants and infrastructure investors view Africa as the next battleground for cloud services.
 Cloud computing and tech giants such as Amazon Web Services, Microsoft Azure and Huawei are ramping up partnerships and presence on the continent, but many still rely on Europe or South Africa for hosting.

 "We see the interest, the support, the engagement, the collaboration we are getting from the governments where we operate, who really want this to happen," said Raxio Group CEO Robert Skjodt.